BacilleX/Zotero-Library-PDF-Exporter/README.md

 ## ✨ Modifications & Contributions

-This version was generated and extended using **OpenAI's ChatGPT with GPT4o**, with my guidance and intent.
+This version was generated and extended using **OpenAI's ChatGPT (GPT4o)**, with my guidance and intent.
 I used ChatGPT to:

 - Add support for nested collections (subfolders)
 - Automate folder naming to avoid overwrites